peterdconradie/dash.fm/README.md

 # dash.fm: a now playing dashboard for last.fm
-This dashboard displays album art and information about the artist and track currently playing on last.fm for a particular use.
+This dashboard displays album art and information about the artist and track currently playing on last.fm for a particular user.
 It fetches data from the last.fm, Wikipedia, Musicbrainz and Deezer APIs.
 It can run without a server or easily be deployed to a site using https://www.w3schools.com/spaces/ or netlify.com.

 ## Setup
 Setup involves obtaining a last.fm API key and inserting it into the key.js file.
 The dashboard can display your own or another user’s information by changing the URL: index.html?u=RJ, where RJ is the name of the user.